Q: What do a project management system and nuclear submarines have in common?

 The building blocks of PERT

-Understanding the building blocks of PERT will help you not just work with PERT.
-It will also manage projects better, regardless of method.
+Understanding the building blocks of PERT helps teams better manage projects, regardless of method.

 A dependency is when one task or project activity can’t happen without a related activity being kicked into motion first.
 For example, you can’t launch a new Facebook ad campaign without a completed landing page.

-It’s tempting to think of dependencies in a strictly linear fashion, like 1, 2, 3.
-But that’s rarely the case.
+It’s tempting to think of dependencies in a strictly linear fashion, yet that’s rarely the case.

 Once the design is ready, developers, copywriters, and the marketing team can start working in tandem.